RuaraidhCurr/Notes/SalesForce/PD1 Notes/Search Solution Basics.md

 Use [[SOQL & SOSL Queries|SOSL]] when you don't know in which [[SObjects & Objects|object]] or field the data resides and you want to:
 - Retrieve data for a specific term that you know exists within a field
-- Retrueve multiple objects and fields efficiently
+- Retrieve multiple objects and fields efficiently
 - Retrieve data for a particular division in an organization using the divisions features

+## Search Within a Single Object